OpenSig/opensig-btc/README.md

 `to`   Wallet key label, public key, private key or WIF of the address to send to.  _(string containing a label, public key, hex64 private key or WIF.
 Also accepts a file)_

 `amount`   Amount to spend in the transaction or "all" to empty the address.
-Defaults to 5430 satoshis. _(positive integer)_
+Defaults to 5430 satoshis.
+If multiple amounts are given then separate transaction outputs will be created for each amount.  _(positive integer)_

 `fee`   Amount to include as the miner's fee in addition to the amount.
 Defaults to 10000 satoshis. _(positive integer)_